jrpotter/notebook/notes/calculus/bounds.md

 %%ANKI
 Basic
 What distinguishes an infimum from a minimum?
-Back: A supremum is not necessarily a member of the reference set.
+Back: An infimum is not necessarily a member of the reference set.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1724115953422-->
 END%%